-A buy-to-let mortgage has become very popular as more and more people in the UK now own second homes as investments.
+Buy-to-let mortgages have become very popular, there are those who find themselves as 'accidental landlords', but more and more people in the UK now own second homes as investments.

 Buy-to-let mortgages differ from standard mortgages in that the amount banks or building societies will lend is assessed upon the expected rental income of the property rather than personal income.
-However, it is usual for not more than 85% of the purchase price to be available on a buy-to-let mortgage, meaning that you will need a minimum of a 15% deposit.
+However, following the arrival of MMR in April 2014, personal income has become more relevant when the lender looks at the overall picture.
+It is usual for not more than 85% of the purchase price to be available on a buy-to-let mortgage, meaning that you will need a minimum of a 15% deposit.

 Lenders may also impose other restrictions or conditions on applications for a buy-to-let mortgage such as UK residence, being 21 or over as well as being an existing homeowner.
 It is also expected that the property will need only minimal improvements before being rent worthy.